Cuando el Río Suena

 "When the river sounds, it is because it carries water."

-Award winning artist and sculptor Jaime Guerrero offers a unique look into the refugee crisis in the United States with his upcoming solo exhibition titled Cuando el Río Suena.
+Award winning artist and sculptor Jaime Guerrero offers a unique look into the refugee crisis in the United States with his solo exhibition titled Cuando el Río Suena.

 The title of the exhibition, Cuando el Río Suena ("When the River Sounds"), is from a South American proverb: Cuando el río suena, es porque agua lleva ("When the river sounds it is because it carries water").
 It relates to the danger in the journey of migrants crossing the U.S. border.